 To develop baseline and compliance GHG emission inventories for the state's GHG rule, APCD staff created versions of these relational databases for each compliance year (2025, 2030, 2040, and 2050) and provided them to NFRMPO.
 NFRMPO staff and others subject to this initial deadline were trained by APCD staff on the methodology to perform the GHG emissions analysis on February 23, 2022, and, per agreement, NFRMPO staff is authorized to perform the GHG emissions analysis for compliance with the rule.
-In the event of an update to the MOVES relational database, APCD staff will inform NFRMPO staff.
-Every time there is an update to the MOVES relational database including to the input assumptions, NFRMPO staff will be notified and retrained as necessary to continue being able to perform the required GHG emissions analysis.
+In the event of an update to the MOVES relational database including to the input assumptions, NFRMPO staff will be notified and retrained as necessary to continue being able to perform the required GHG emissions analysis.